100mslive/100ms-docs/common/basic_recording.md

 4. Key in your credentials like (using an example of an S3 bucket here):

-Access Key: (Access Key generated from AWS IAM Console) Secret Key: (Access Key generated from AWS IAM Console)
+- Access Key: Access Key generated from AWS IAM Console
+- Secret Key: Secret Key generated from AWS IAM Console
-Bucket: Name of the bucket in S3
+- Bucket: Name of the bucket in S3
-Region: Name of the region e.g ap-south1
+- Region: Name of the region e.g ap-south1
-Prefix for Upload Path: You can use this option to configure the upload path in your bucket.
+- Prefix for Upload Path: Define the directory name (optional)

 ![Destinations](/docs/docs/v2/recording-storage-settings-step4.png)